deepskies/DeepSZSim/README.md

 ### Tests

 Tests are provided in the `tests` directory.
-They are automatically run via CircleCI on pushes to the repository.
-Users can verify tests with `python -m pytest tests/*`.
+They are automatically run via CircleCI on pushes to the repository in this [workflow](https://github.com/deepskies/DeepSZSim/actions/runs/14297088348/workflow).
+Users can verify tests and coverage locally with `python -m pytest tests/*`.

 ### Example